-As part of our Learning Together offerings for Fall 2018, we are pleased to offer two classes on Fridays for 16-24 month olds with a Shabbat celebration and a visit by Rabbi Greg Weitzman integrated into the program.
+As part of our Learning Together offerings, we are pleased to offer two classes on Fridays for 16-24 month olds with a Shabbat celebration and a visit by Rabbi Greg Weitzman integrated into the program.
 The 9:00 am class will be offered at Rodeph Sholom School on 84th Street and taught by Early Learning Program Coordinator Debbie Semmel and the 8:45 am class will take place in the newly renovated 5th floor of the 83rd Street building and taught by Congregation Rodeph Sholom Early Engagement Specialist Lisa Schiff.

 • A “grown up and me” style class for 12–24-month-olds